Tech pressure, Yellen everywhere: How Washington scrambled as SVB collapsed

 Officials arrive to close the bank at its Santa Clara, California headquarters before West Coast branches open, noon Eastern time.

-Yellen assures Congress she is monitoring events surrounding "a few banks" very carefully and says any bank's financial losses are concerning.
+Yellen assures Congress she is monitoring events surrounding "a few banks" and says any bank's financial losses are concerning.

-Yellen holds a 1 p.m.
-Eastern virtual meeting on SVB with Fed Chair Jerome Powell, FDIC Chair Martin Gruenberg, Michael Hsu, acting Comptrolller of the Currency, and Mary Daly, president and CEO of the San Francisco Federal Reserve.
+She holds a 1 p.m.
+Eastern virtual meeting with Fed Chair Jerome Powell, FDIC Chair Martin Gruenberg, Michael Hsu, acting Comptroller of the Currency, and Mary Daly, president and CEO of the San Francisco Federal Reserve.

 At 2:30 p.m., Treasury issues a statement about confidence in regulators and the overall resilience of the U.S. banking system.